johnmcfarlane/cnl/CONTRIBUTING.md

 which is never the subjects of tests.
 Keep things out of the global namespace where possible.
 Wrap individual compile-time tests in a separate `test_some_feature` as exemplified throughout most of the test suite.

+## Philosophy

+### Being Kind to Your Future Self

+#### `grep`ability

+Especially important when creating a reference between two things, ask yourself: is this identifier greppable?
+In other words, how easy will it be to search for something in order to find out more about it.